Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 And even if the generic product is slightly different, does different always mean worse?
 No, it just means different.

-Given that generic products can be half the price, or more, of branded items, this is a great way to save money easily.
+Given that generic products can be half the price, or more, of branded items, this is an easy way to save money easily.

 bulk buy